-I will still not understand why the author name, on the cover itself, must read – ‘Arundhati Roy, Booker Prize winning author of The God of Small Things’.
-On a poetic cover, a poetic back blurb, this is a huge misfit.
+I will still not understand why the author’s name, on the cover itself, must read – ‘Arundhati Roy, Booker Prize-winning author of The God of Small Things’.
+On a poetic cover, and a poetic back blurb, this is a huge misfit.
 An unnecessary one.

 The Ministry of Utmost Happiness begins on a high – the telling of Aftab’s birth, the dilemma of a mother who wants to learn to love her son, who is also her daughter; the telling of Aftab growing up, of his feminine desires, of his discovery of the Khwabgah, and Anjum’s eventual moving in as a permanent resident, with other Hijras.
 The queer story is told well, even when it makes jumps too sudden – like Anjum’s popularity in the media is never fully explained, unlike Saeda, her successor, with whom she shares a child, so to speak.